SAP/ui5-webcomponents/docs/4-development/10-testing.md

 ### General Principles

-Focus on testing behavior rather than implementation details to ensure your tests remain useful even as the codebase evolves.
-Avoid fine-grained tests that tightly couple with implementation details, as they make refactoring difficult.
+- Focus on testing behavior rather than implementation details to ensure your tests remain useful even as the codebase evolves.
+- Avoid fine-grained tests that tightly couple with implementation details, as they make refactoring difficult.
+- Write feature-centric tests with focus on how a feature behaves as a whole, on the available user interactions, rather than testing individual implementation details.

 ### Write Tests That

 - Verify the expected behavior of the component, not its internal workings.
 - Mimic real user interactions (clicks, typing, form submissions) instead of testing component internals.